closedloop-technologies/autocomplete-sh/README.md

 * **Caching**: By default we cache the last 20 queries for convience and speed:  `autocomplete config`
 * **Cost Monitoring**: The size and costs of each API call is logged.  `autocomplete usage`

-### Tips and Tricks

-1. If you know the command you need, but forget the parameters:  Write this:  `ffmpeg # reformat video to fit youtube` Then type **<TAB><TAB>**
-2. To set more out of a single command: Write this: `# create a github repo, init a readme, and push it to the github` Then type **<TAB><TAB>**

-If all is going well, you should see a flashing green cursor as it queries the LLM API.

-**Debugging:**
-If the last word in your command is a filename or common command, bash will try to use standard bash_completion scripts and will not trigger `autocomplete`.
-To combat this I suggest writing another word after the command (like "Please") or putting most of the line in quotes.

-Currently this only supports **`bash`**.
-If you have additional problems, please file an [issue](https://github.com/closedloop-technologies/autocomplete-sh/issues)

 ## Installation

 ```bash